-Continuum Attractions is one of the industry’s storytelling pioneers.
+Continuum Attractions is one of the industry’s storytelling pioneers and CEO Juliana Delaney one of its key innovators.

 Over thirty years ago, in the company’s previous incarnation as Heritage Projects, it created York’s ground-breaking Jorvik Viking Centre, a world away from the rather dry museums of the time.